JamiSmith/ShellInject/README.md

 Ensure your ViewModels inherit from `ShellInjectViewModel` to handle navigation events and parameter passing.
 You can override the following methods based on your needs:

 - `OnAppearedAsync()` – Triggered everytime a page is navigated to.
+- `InitializedAsync()` - Invoked once when the viewmodel is loaded for the first time.
-- `DataReceivedAsync(object? parameter)` – Triggered when data is passed to the ViewModel.
+- `DataReceivedAsync(object? parameter)` – Triggered when data is passed to the ViewModel (forward navigation).
-- `ReverseDataReceivedAsync(object? parameter)` – Handles data returned when navigating back from a page.
+- `ReverseDataReceivedAsync(object? parameter)` – Handles data returned when navigating back from a page (back navigation).

 ShellInject now handles the following methods out of the box.
 Just override them in your viewmodel.